autoplot/documentation/javadoc/org/autoplot/datasource/jython/JythonDataSource.md

+# org.autoplot.datasource.jython.JythonDataSource

-# org.autoplot.datasource.jython.JythonDataSourceUse a jython script to read and process data from a number of sources.
+Use a jython script to read and process data from a number of sources.
  Special parameters:
  <li>  timerange  if used then TimeSeriesBrowse is added.

-JythonDataSource( java.net.URI uri, org.autoplot.datasource.jython.JythonDataSourceFactory factory )
+# JythonDataSource( java.net.URI uri, org.autoplot.datasource.jython.JythonDataSourceFactory factory )

 ***